Door County, Wisconsin

 - 2000s: Door County continues to thrive as a popular tourist destination, known for its charming small towns, picturesque landscapes, and cultural attractions.

-This timeline provides a concise overview of the key events in the history of Door County, Wisconsin.
+This timeline provides a condensed summary of the historical journey of Door County, Wisconsin.